Estimates the bivariate cumulative incidence function (concordance) for paired

 plot(p11dz,ylim=c(0,0.1));

-## entry time, truncation weighting
+## Entry time, truncation weighting

-### other weighting procedure
+### Other weighting procedure

 prtl <- prt[!prt$truncated,]